-recent years, the Algerian government has implementing improvements to the education system such as increasing the government expenditure on education, building new schools, and providing training for teachers.
+In recent years, the Algerian government has begun implementing improvements to the education system such as increasing the government expenditure on education, building new schools, and providing training for teachers.
 Despite these changes, Algeria still faces many challenges which include a high dropout rate and lack of qualified teachers.
 Algeria's education system includes 10 years of compulsory schooling.
 After 1 year of pre-primary, children begin primary school.
 Algeria uses the 5+7 model, which signifies 5 years of primary school and 7 years of secondary school.

 Basic (5): A basic education in Algeria consists of 5 years of schooling intended for children aged 6-11.
 Primary education is designed to provide students with basic knowledge and skills, such as literacy and numeracy.
 Primary curriculum includes Arabic, mathematics, French, natural science, and social studies.
 While primary is taught in Arabic, French is introduced as a second language.
-In 2023, Algeria's primary enrollment rate was 99% classes.
-Lower secondary is concluded with exams for the Brevet d'Enseignement Moyen (BEM).
+In 2023, Algeria's primary enrollment rate was 99%

 Secondary (7): Secondary education lasts 7 years and is designed for students aged 11-18 to complete in 2 stages: lower secondary education and upper secondary education.
 Lower secondary consists of 4 years and focuses on general subjects.
-During the 1st year, students begin taking English mathematics, or technical mathematics.
-Upper secondary concludes with exams for the Baccalauréat.
-In 2023, Algeria's upper secondary enrollment rate was 83%.
+During the 1st year, students begin taking English classes.